Akidnognathidae

 Akidnognathidae is an extinct family of therocephalian therapsids from the Late Permian and Early Triassic of South Africa, Russia and China.
-The family includes many large-bodied therocephalians that were probably carnivorous, including Moschorhinus and Olivierosuchus.
+The family includes many large-bodied therocephalians that were carnivorous, including Moschorhinus and Olivierosuchus.
 One akidnognathid, Euchambersia, may even have been venomous.
 Akidnognathids have robust skulls with a pair of large caniniform teeth in their upper jaws.
 The family is morphologically intermediate between the more basal therocephalian group Scylacosauridae and the more derived group Baurioidea.

 Research history

 The first known fossils of akidnognathids consists of two skulls which were discovered during a series of excavations carried out from 1899 until 1914 by Vladimir Amalitsky and his companion Anna P. Amalitsky in the Northern Dvina, in present-day European Russia.
 In an article published posthumously in 1922, Amalitsky established a new taxon of therocephalians under the name Anna petri, in honor of his companion.
 In his description he judges it to be similar to Scylacosaurus.
 In 1963, Oskar Kuhn proposed changing the name of the genus to Annatherapsidus, seeing that Anna was an already preoccupied taxon.
 Currently, Annatherapsidus is the only akidnognathid known from Russian territory.

 The first akidnognathid to be described was the type genus Akidnognathus, named in 1918 by Sidney Henry Haughton from a skull discovered by reverend John H. Whaits in the Beaufort Group, South Africa.
 The specimen comes more precisely from the upper Cistecephalus Assemblage Zone, within the Karoo Supergroup.
 It is in the Karoo supergroup where the majority of known akidnognathids will be identified, with at least two additional genera, namely Euchambersia and Proalopecopsis, also from the upper Cistecephalus Assemblage Zone.

 Akidnognathids were historically only reported from Russia and South Africa, but it was from 2017 that paleontologists Jun Liu and Fernando Abdala described several taxa from the Naobaogou Formation, in Inner Mongolia, China, from several fossils collected on this fossil site since 2009.
 Among these described taxa, the two authors identify a second species of Euchambersia, a genus that was previously reported only in South Africa.